 San Francisco's craft fairs are the perfect place to find great pieces for your home, or to give as gifts to someone special.
 Lots of these fairs take place around the holidays.
 You'll find furniture, jewelry, holiday items, and more.

 Some events, like the West Coast Craft Fair, even offer workshops in addition to displays by vendors, so you can sharpen your own craft skills and walk away with new ideas.
 Check out the local talent and pick up something unique to take home with you.

 In San Francisco, you can watch comedy shows almost every night, ranging from big name stand-up performers to local comedians.
 Enjoy stand-up, improv, or a hilarious musical comedy like SF's famous Beach Blanket Babylon.

 And if you are around in January or February, don't miss the large SF Sketchfest comedy festival, offering two weeks of great shows at various venues around town.

-All of the Cirque du Soleil performances are Under the Big Top in the parking lots to the south of AT&T Park.
+All of the Cirque du Soleil performances are Under the Big Top in the parking lots to the south of Oracle Park.

 Find additional shows in San Francisco on my monthly calendars.

 On my Facebook page, you will find more great information about planning your San Francisco vacation.